Catholic Schoolhouse Tour 3: Week 10

 - As you teach about the Taj Mahal this week, use the coloring pages at Activity Village!
-They have an easy one for younger kids and and more detailed one for older kids.
+They have an easy activity for younger kids and a more detailed one for older kids.

 - Or if you’re more ambitious make a paper model of the Taj Mahal with this printable.
-(I’d use cardstock)
+(I’d recommend using cardstock.)

-- This short video shows several pictures of the North American Martyrs and is only 2 min long.
-You can also listen to this 1.5min sound clip which is a pretty good and concise description of the North American Martyrs.
+- This short video shows several pictures of the North American Martyrs and is only 2 minutes long.
+You can also listen to this 1.5 min audio sound clip which is a pretty good and concise description of the North American Martyrs.

-- A great book for learning more about Saint Isaac Joques aimed at the grammar aged student is Saint Isaac and the Indians by Milton Lomask.
-These martyrs experienced some really terrible torture, which is not described in lots of detail since this book is aimed for younger students.
+- An excellent book for learning more about Saint Isaac Joques aimed at the grammar-aged student is Saint Isaac and the Indians by Milton Lomask.
+These martyrs experienced some really terrible torture, which is not described in detail since this book is aimed at younger students.
 It does describe some of what they went through, but be aware that the real deaths of these martyrs were far more gruesome than this book relays (which I think is fine for a book aimed at children).

-- Cape town was settled by the Dutch as a good in-between for ships to restock and rest on-route to India for trading.
+- Capetown was settled by the Dutch as a good in-between for ships to restock and rest en route to India for trading.
 Discuss this week what settling this area might have been like.
-What would your students do first if they had to settle a new land?
-Build shelter, grow food, meet the indigenous people?
+What would your students do first if they had to settle in a new land?
+Build shelter, grow food, and meet the indigenous people?